kkontosis/arachnefs/README.md

 >> Q: Does it support redundancy (if a disk fails data is read from another disk)?

-> A: Yes, it is highly available and automatically syncing
+> A: Yes, it is highly available and automatically syncing and so it also acts as automatic backup

 >> Q: And how is this project new?